onflow/sc-eng-gaming/README.md

 A potential workaround in Cadence at present is a Capabilities-based approach, where I create a Capability that exposes restricted access to my `GamePlayer` resource and give that to some trusted agent - say a game client.
 Then, I tell that game client what transaction to submit for me using that Capability.
 For a number of reasons, we've decided against this approach, but primarily due to Capabilities' present lack of auditability.

 That's all to say that we recognize this problem, many minds are working on it, and the UX will vastly improve in coming months.
-For the purpose of this proof of concept, we've chosen to move forward with the base contract components upon which we can soon build that seamless UX.
+For the purpose of this proof of concept, we've chosen to move forward with the base contract components upon which we can soon build that seamless UX (which is soon to come).

 ___